INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS

 Intentional Infliction of Emotional Distress

-Although not as common of a claim, but far too prevalent of a harm done in the world we live in, the tort of intentional infliction of emotional distress involves some kind of conduct that is so harmful it causes severe trauma and distress in the victim.
+Although not as common a claim, but far too prevalent a harm done in the world we live in, the tort of intentional infliction of emotional distress involves some kind of conduct that is so harmful it causes severe trauma and distress in the victim.
 If this has happened, a victim may be able to recover damages from the individual causing this emotional trauma.

 WHAT ARE THE ELEMENTS OF AN EMOTIONAL DISTRESS CLAIM?

 Generally speaking, the conduct must be extreme and outrageous, intentional or reckless, and cause severe emotional distress.
-Often times emotional distress can cause corresponding psychological issues such as anxiety or Post Traumatic Stress Disorder.
+Oftentimes, emotional distress can cause corresponding psychological issues such as anxiety or Post Traumatic Stress Disorder.
 If the set of circumstances satisfies all of the elements, there may be a claim for emotional distress.

 The individual inflicting the distress must also intend to cause such severe emotional distress, know that the emotional distress is likely to occur, or act with reckless disregard.